currocam/IdentityByDescentDispersal.jl/docs/src/tutorial.md

 expected_ibd_blocks_constant_density(1.0, 10.0, 0.5, L, G) * 0.001
 ````

-[Ringbauer et al. (2019)](10.1534/genetics.116.196220) derived analytical solutions for the expected density of identity-by-descent blocks for
+Ringbauer et al. (2017) derived analytical solutions for the expected density of identity-by-descent blocks for
 the family of functions of effective population density of the form $D_e(t) = D_1 t^{-\beta}$.
 A constant effective population density is a special
 case of this family with $\beta = 1$.
 For other values of $\beta$, the expected density of identity-by-descent blocks can be computed using the
 `expected_ibd_blocks_power_density` function.